subsevenx/jekyll-subseven.io/_posts/2022-02-10-Jekyll-In-The-20s.md

 Jekyll was released in 2008, written in Ruby, and initially authored by GitHub co-founder Tom Preseton-Werner.
 For a long time, it was _the_ site generator; sparking a passionate community of enthusiasts, evangelists, and developers.
 For many, it was their introduction to SSGs as a whole.

 Since 2008, the landscape around static site generators has changed significantly.
-For one, there are now _hundreds_ of them. [jamstack.org](jamstack.org) currently lists 333, while [staticsitegenerators.com](staticsitegenerators.com) lists 460.
+For one, there are now _hundreds_ of them. [jamstack.org](https://jamstack.org){:target="_blank"} currently lists 333, while [staticsitegenerators.net](https://staticsitegenerators.net){:target="_blank"} lists 460.
 From Gatsby to Hugo to 11ty and beyond.

 Jekyll, I'd argue, was the catalyst as to why there are so many.
 So while it may not enjoy the _shiny new toy_ treatments other generators receive as of lately, its importance cannot be understated.
 It's robust, tried, true, and most importantly&#151;**FUN!**

-### Jekyll
+### Jekyll: The Premier Site Generator

 Jekyll is a _slightly_ opinionated static site generator.
 The opinion being that it treats blogging as a core concept in the site generation pipelines.
 E.g: in the default organizational taxonomy, a directory called `_posts` is generated where, you guessed it, posts go!